cissagatto/CrossValidationMultiLabel/README.md

 # CrossValidationMultiLabel
-A code to execute and save a cross validation in multilabel classification.
+A code to execute and save cross-validation in multilabel classification.
 This code is part of my doctoral research.

 ## Scripts
-This source code consists of a R project for R Studio and the following R scripts:
+This source code consists of an R project for R Studio and the following R scripts:

 1. libraries
 2. utils